In Photos: Greeks Celebrate and Mourn the Country's Historic Left-Wing Election Win

 The Winners

-Last night, on the streets of towns and cities across Greece, people of all ages sang, danced and cried to the sounds of “Bella Ciao” – a song first sung in the early 20th century by Bologna’s rice plantation workers, and later borrowed by Italian partisans fighting the fascist regime in the latter years of WWII.
-In 2015, it was to become intrinsically linked to the formation of Greece’s first ever left-wing government.
+Last night, in the streets of towns and cities across Greece, people of all ages sang, danced, and cried to the sounds of “Bella Ciao”—a song first sung in the early 20th century by Bologna’s rice plantation workers, and later borrowed by Italian partisans fighting the fascist regime in the latter years of WWII.
+In 2015, it is now intrinsically linked to the formation of Greece’s first-ever left-wing government.

 Videos by VICE

-A few metres from the podium a group of Spanish and Italians chanted “SYRIZA, Podemos, Venceremos!” – in reference to the Spanish left-wing party Podemos that has been supporting SYRIZA for years.
-“The time of the Left has finally come,” said a group of young women standing next to me.
-Right then and there, that last sentence felt quite profound.
+A few meters from the podium a group of Spanish and Italians chanted “Syriza, podemos, venceremos!”—a reference to the Spanish left-wing party Podemos that has been supporting Syriza for years.
+“The time of the left has finally come,” said a group of young women standing next to me.
+In the moment, that felt quite profound.

 Words by Antonis Diniakos